 The Lowdown: If you’re from the south or just have a love for the region’s food, January 22 is for you.

 The Lowdown: When the weather is cold, there’s only one thing on our mind — hot chocolate.
 We’ve been sipping it all season long, but January 31 gives us a nice excuse to indulge again.

-Don’t Miss: Our breakdown of the best hot chocolate spots in the city, coming later this month. stay tuned.
+Don’t Miss: Our breakdown of the best hot chocolate spots in the city is a nice place to start.